rovaughn/platform-docs/platform/manual/auth/authentication/providers/facebook.rst

 Configuration
 -------------

-* To use Facebook login with Hasura, create an App on Facebook from https://developers.facebook.com/.
+* To use Facebook login with Hasura, create an app on Facebook at https://developers.facebook.com/.

-* In the newly created app's page, and obtain the "App ID" and "App Secret" values.
+* In the newly created app page, obtain the "App ID" and "App Secret" values.

-* Now you need to configure Hasura Auth microservice with these credentials.
+* Now you need to configure the Hasura auth microservice with these credentials.

-* To configure, go to :doc:`conf/auth.yaml <../../../project/directory-structure/conf/auth.yaml>` file inside your Hasura project.
+* To configure, go to the :doc:`conf/auth.yaml <../../../project/directory-structure/conf/auth.yaml>` file inside your Hasura project.

 * Under ``facebook``, set your ``clientId``.